 We found these helpful step-by-step instructions on how to give a sponge bath.

 - Gather all your supplies and make sure your older adult is warm and covered up.

 - Start from the face/head and move down the body, saving private parts for last since they’re the dirtiest.

 - For warmth and privacy, uncover only the body part that’s currently being washed.

 - Wipe one area at a time and change washcloths between sections so you’re not wiping with dirty cloths.

-If needed, waterless cleansers, bathing wipes, and no-rinse shampoos (regular or with cap) will also work.
-These products usually leave a residue, so it’s best to try to wipe with a clean, damp cloth after cleansing with the solution.
+If needed, waterless cleansers, bathing wipes, and no-rinse shampoos (regular or with cap) also work well.
+Some people may feel that these products leave a slight residue.
+In those cases, do a final wipe with a clean, damp cloth after cleansing with the solution.

-If your older adult enjoys the bathing experience, they might be less resistant next time.
+And if your older adult enjoys their “no-water” bathing experience, they might be less resistant next time.

 - Making the room toasty warm

 - Dimming the lighting a little